 Open-ended

-For example, if an employee answers that they are unhappy with the way they receive recognition, you may ask them about how you could improve this experience.
+For example, if an employee answers that they are unhappy with the way they receive recognition, you may ask them how you could improve this experience or what kind of recognition they value most.

 Let’s now take a look at some employee survey examples.
-Because Likert and scale questions have better response rates due to their simplicity, we will focus on those question types.
+Because Likert and scale questions have better response rates due to their simplicity, we will focus on those question types and how they are used in company surveys for employees.

 1. Employee Engagement Survey Question Examples

-These survey questions measure employees’ commitment, motivation, sense of purpose, and passion for their work and organization.
+These survey questions measure employees’ commitment, motivation, sense of purpose, and emotional connection to their work and organization.

 Let’s take a look at some employee engagement survey question examples.